OpenDataology/website/content/en/docs/distributions/ibm/deploy/authentication.md

 With this HTTPS setup, you need to make additional changes to get KServe to work.

-1. First, update the Knative domain that is used for the KServe routes to the hostname that you used when updating `kubeflow-gateway`.
+1. First, update the Knative domain that is used for the KServe routes to the hostname that you used when updating `OpenDataology-gateway`.

     ```shell
     kubectl edit configmap config-domain -n knative-serving